-But the question is do any of these make you sit and read a whole book?
+But the question is do any of these make you sit and read a whole book and build a reading habit?

 Are you able to enjoy reading a good novel just like you love watching a YouTube Video?

-To become an avid reader you need to be committed to adopting a habit of reading.
-However, just like any other habit, incorporating a regular reading routine in your life takes time and effort.
+However, just like any other habit, incorporating a regular reading in in your life takes time and effort.

 According to him, it’s a three-step formula of cue – routine- reward.